May. 29, 2014

 Lan-Anh Van-Dinh – A Biology major with a 3.87 GPA, Lan-Anh is a member of the Honors Program, through which she received a scholarship to study abroad in London.
 She is a polyglot, fluent in Vietnamese and English and an advanced student in French and Spanish — she was honored with the Modern Language Award for her accomplishments studying French.
 She has been awarded several academic and service scholarships.
 Understanding the importance of gaining well-rounded experience, Lan-Anh joined several organizations on campus through Student Life and served in various officer capacities.
 Most recently, she has been the president of the Asian Student Association, the historian of the Academy of Science, and a recruitment committee member and sponsorship chairman of the Colleges Against Cancer.

 Photos and accomplishments for each of the winners will hang in the Robert and Pearle Ragsdale Center for one year.
-More information about the Presidential Awards can be found at http://think.stedwards.edu/studentlife/presidential-awards.
+View more information about the Presidential Awards here.